carpro798/Aimlyx/README.md

 **Aimlyx** is a high-performance, real-time object tracking and visual automation utility.
 Unlike traditional pixel-color detection software, Aimlyx leverages the power of **YOLOv8 (You Only Look Once)** deep learning models running on a specialized local backend.

-Designed for scalability and efficiency, the application features a stunning, fully-customized user interface built with **PyQt6** and designed to load seamlessly on modern Windows and Linux environments.
+Designed for scalability and efficiency, the application features a stunning, fully-customized **Cyberpunk Neon** user interface built with **PyQt6** and designed to load seamlessly on modern Windows and Linux environments.

 Our architecture utilizes a **Unified Build System**.
 This means that both Free and PRO functionalities are packed into a single, optimized executable.
 There is no need to download different files; premium features are unlocked instantly in real-time the moment a valid license key is verified.